Life after a T4 spinal cord injury will require some lifestyle adjustments.

 However, after a spinal cord injury, regulation of these functions may be disrupted.

-Autonomic dysreflexia is when the body becomes hyperreactive to stimuli below your level of injury.
+Autonomic dysreflexia is when the body becomes hyperreactive to noxious stimuli below your level of injury.

 For example, if you were to accidentally hit your knee against a table, it would trigger a reflex that causes your blood pressure to shoot up.
-Typically, the brain would process that action and then send signals back down to the body to decrease blood pressure.
+Typically, the brain would process that action and then send signals back down to the body to decrease blood pressure once the noxious stimulus was no longer a threat.
 However, these signals cannot get past the spinal cord damage, resulting in an overactive autonomic response.

 Therefore, SCI patients must be aware of their surroundings and try to avoid instances that trigger autonomic dysreflexia like: